“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 instruction with famed Japanese monk Cealo.

-After years of Zen and Yoga study I
+After years of Zen and the inner Himalayan teachings of meditation I

 felt the need to return to my roots to learn more about ‘the inner chi’ by